Yumcoder-dev/yum-rust/README.md

 # Rust by example

-Learn Rust by example un yumi way
+Learn Rust by example in yumi way